Followers

 7. Repeated paragraphs

-Until 1st century BC, Pāli canon was protected in Theravada tradition by memorization, recitation and mainly in oral tradition.
-In Sri Lanka when King Valagamabā ruled the country, at first time whole Tipiṭaka was written down in the books at Aluvihara.
-It is consider as the main event which happened in the 4th Theravada council.
+Until the 1st century BC, the Pāli canon was protected in Theravada tradition by memorization, recitation and mainly in oral tradition.
+In Sri Lanka when King Valagamabā ruled the country, for the first time the whole Tipiṭaka was written down in the books at Aluvihara.
+It is considered as the main event which happened in the 4th Theravada council.

 Divisions of Pāli Tipiṭaka